CrazyAndy/CrazyAndy/README.md

 </div>

 #  🙋 Hi there
-- 🧱 My major is the Civil Engineering and I quitted my job on this field in the February of 2022.
+- 🧱 I am a Programmer and IOT Strategist from KM.
+I work as a lifestyle, product, and designer, program something for a diverse range of requests, including app(RN,Flutter), web page, backend(Java,Python), embedded.
-- 🌱 I wanna be a programmer actually so I spent about five months teaching myself programming at home.
+- 🌱 I have worked as a programmer for 12 years,and I still love it.
-- 🌳 Now, I'm a Java programmer working in Changsha.
+- 🌳 I love the feeling when I solve the issue.
 - 💬 Feel free to ask me about any questions, it would be nice if my experience can be helpful for you.
-- 📫 How to reach me: higurashi-kagome@qq.com
+- 📫 How to reach me: crazyandyisfine@gmail.com

 <!-- ########################################## 分割 ########################################## -->